-I’m super excited to partner with REI, a company that I have been a proud coop Member of for over 12 years, to share my advice for how to connect with other outdoor women.
-Whether you are looking for a new female hiking buddy, a supportive group in which to learn a new outdoor skill, or girlfriends that will say YES to adventure, this blog post has 11 helpful tips for finding an awesome group of ladies to bond with over a mutual love of nature.
+Whether you are looking for a new female hiking buddy, a supportive group of women with which to learn a new outdoor skill, or girlfriends that will say YES to adventure, this blog post includes helpful tips for finding an awesome group of ladies to bond with over a mutual love of nature.

 Social media can be a powerful tool for meeting new friends.
 When searching for “outdoor women” on Facebook, you’ll find that there are a number of female-only Facebook groups spread all around the nation.
-There are also outdoor women’s groups focused on interest.
-There is a Ladies of the John Muir Trail group which is an incredibly welcoming and helpful resource for women looking to hike the John Muir Trail or to get information on thru-hiking.
-There is also The Appalachian Trail: Women’s Group, a number of female climbing groups, cyclist groups, hiker groups, and solo female traveler groups.
-Join one and introduce yourself!
+Some are focused on interests while others are focused on destinations.

 3) Join a climbing gym

-4) Check the bulletin board at your local REI, yoga studio, coffee shop, or grocery coop.
+4) Check the bulletin board at your local yoga studio, coffee shop, or grocery coop.

 5) Volunteer at a beach cleanup or trail restoration event